Facts About Environment-Friendly Organic Fabrics

 - The cultivation of organic crops should not harm soil, water or air

-- Less or no pesticide, insecticides, fertilizers or chemical substances should be used for growing the crop.
+- Less or no pesticides, insecticides, fertilizers, or chemical substances should be used for growing the crop.

 - Should not disturb the eco-system in any way.

-Pesticides have been linked to illness such as allergies, stomach upsets, asthma, etc. Organically grown crops are eco-friendly and are a way of going green to support the earth.
+Pesticides have been linked to illnesses such as allergies, stomach upsets, asthma, etc. Organically grown crops are eco-friendly and are a way of going green to support the earth.

 Choosing to buy organic fabrics is a way of being eco-friendly and supporting the growth of life on earth.

-Organic fabrics are made from natural fiber such as cotton, hemp, bamboo, wool and silk which have been grown without the use of chemicals that can harm the environment.
-Added to this the soil on which these plants are grown must not be subjected to any chemical treatment for a period of three years.
+Organic fabrics are made from natural fiber such as cotton, hemp, bamboo, wool, and silk, which have been grown without the use of chemicals that can harm the environment.
+Added to this, the soil on which these plants are grown must not be subjected to any chemical treatment for three years.

-Organic fabrics must be dyed with natural dyes or dyes with a low impression on the ecosystem damage.
-There are special certifications for organic products.
+Organic fabrics must be dyed with natural dyes or dyes, which do not damage the ecosystem.
+There are specialized certifications for organic products.
 The farmers should follow all the rules and regulations stated for growing the organic plants.

 Natural Sources for Organic Fabric Production

 Organic cotton does not use pesticides or insecticides and is grown in strict adherence to organic certification rules and regulations.